jakanoh17/se_project_aroundtheus/README.md

 **Intro**

 A simple landing page that showcases a photography profile with pictures of various locations around the US.
-Webpages makes use of grid and flex layouts and responsive designs.
+Webpages makes use of grid and flex layouts, responsive designs, and some basic scripting.

 **Figma**